alivemachine/photobooth/readme.md

 ## Features

-- a UI with keyboard input to select the webcam
+- keyboard input to select the webcam feed
-- auto select the highest resolution available
+- auto-selected highest resolution
 - touchless photo capture from face detection
-- maximum capture of 1 frame per second
+- maximum capture rate of 1 frame per second
 - audio/visual feedback
 - custom sensitivity setting for the capture frequency
 - no install, one click executable
+- free and open-source

 ## Installation